SHAP values via sparse Fourier representation: Experiment Details

 \section{Experiment Details}

-The code for running the experiments and the implementations of all modules will be open-sourced once the double-blind review process is over.
+The code for running the experiments and the implementations of all modules are open-sourced and is publicly available at \url{https://github.com/andisheh94/fouriershap}.
 We run all experiments on a machine with one NVIDIA GeForce RTX 4090 GPU, on servers with Intel(R) Xeon(R) CPU E3-1284L v4 @ 2.90GHz, restricting the memory/RAM to 20 GB, which was managed with Slurm.